-Jeff Manion, The Land Between.
-(Zondervan/2012) Laura Swan, The Forgotten Desert Mothers.
+Stephen Cherry, The Dark Side of the Soul.
+(Bloomsbury/2016) Laura Swan, The Forgotten Desert Mothers.
 (Paulist/2001) Joseph Cardinal Bernardin, The Gift of Peace.
-(Image/1998) Henry Carrigan, The Wisdom of the Desert Fathers and Mothers.
-(Paraclete/2010) Joan Chittister, In God's Holy Light.
+(Image/1998) Joan Chittister, In God's Holy Light.
 (Franciscan Media/2015)

 Course Schedule:

 Note: No electronic recording devices of any kind are to be used in the classroom without professorial consent.
 Failure to comply could result in expulsion from the course.